 Shure is known for their durable microphones.
-The SM58 is considered as the industry standard, for singers and beatboxers alike.
+The SM58 is considered the industry standard, for singers and beatboxers alike.
 But is the Shure Beta 58 worth the extra $50?

 Unlike most Shure microphones, Shure adds a splash of color to this premium microphone.
 The sleek blue highlight that curves around the grille is the first thing you’ll notice on the Beta 58A, but what we love more is the beautiful blue tint on the housing as well.

 Like the SM58, this microphone champions the classic rugged Shure housing, and the nearly- indestructible hard steel mesh grille that’ll undoubtedly stand the test of time.
 The housing is incredibly sturdy and is home to the pneumatic shock mount system, which minimizes vibration feedback.

 One of the biggest pulls for the Shure Beta 58a is the wide range of wireless upgrades, which also makes this a classic microphone for karaoke nights.
 To get started, there are two pieces of equipment you’ll need to invest in: the transmitter and receiver.

 There are several set options out there that vary in reception range, battery life, and the number of functional channels (how many mics you can sync up at once).

 And of course, this extra feature is going to cost you a bit of money.
 For starters, you can purchase a mic, transmitter, and reception bundle for around $399 MSRP in the United States.

 Weight: 9.92 ounces

 Product Dimensions: 6.5 x 2 x 2 inches